 Some mobile devices do not have built-in GPS receivers, such as the iPod Touch, WiFi-only iPad, Amazon Kindle Fire/Kindle Fire HD 7 and some Android tablets.
 On these devices our application will show your approximate location, as long as you are connected to the internet.

 My device definitely has GPS, but it still does not give me the location.
 What can I do?

 Make sure Location settings are activated.
 On your device open Settings → Location.
 It is better to switch on High accuracy mode.

 If you have difficulty determining your location with GPS, enable (disable, if enabled) “Google Play Services”* in the app settings.

-If you are an iPhone/iPad user, please check your Privacy settings.
-Geolocation data sharing should be enabled for our application.
+If you are an iPhone or iPad user, please check iOS settings → Privacy → Location services.
+Geolocation data sharing should be enabled for MAPS.ME.

-To avoid unwanted data roaming, you can turn off all cellular data or activate flight mode.
+To avoid unwanted data while roaming, you can turn off all mobile data, activate a flight mode or disable mobile data for MAPS.ME in your device settings.
 Android and iOS devices (8.3 + version) can use GPS in the flight mode.
 However, if your iOS device is 8.2 or earlier, Airplane Mode will block GPS.

 Finally, please remember that location determining with GPS (with WiFi and Mobile Network off) may take some time.
 The longer the GPS has not been used, the more time it takes.
 The speed of location determining depends on the device, not on the app.
 The GPS' operation is influenced by the weather as well – it works best outdoors when the sky is clear.
 Problems may arise when trying to locate yourself indoors, on a narrow street or when driving a car.